-Egg Vindaloo – Spicy Egg Curry: Extremely popular fusion egg curry recipe from Goa (India).
+Egg Vindaloo – Spicy Egg Curry: Extremely popular fusion egg curry recipe from Goa (India) using eggs, spices and tomato curry.
+Pairs well with bread/naan or rice.

 It is also known as one of the hottest curry available because of the use of peppercorns and chilies.